veevo/dev/content/articles/those-who-know-themselves.md

 image: "images/masonary-post/post-2.jpg"
 topics:
 - know-thyself
-- felicidade
+- faithlicidade
-- respeito
+- respect
-- sabedoria
+- wisdom
 ---

 The socratic proposal of The Know Yourself is the science of almost everyone.